top of page

 The new “

-• Income eligible for the deduction is capped at $12,500 (Single) / $25,000 (Married Filing Jointly).
+• Capped at $12,500 (Single) / $25,000 (Married Filing Jointly).

-• Those with higher Modified Adjusted Gross Incomes (MAGI) may only be able to claim a partial deduction as the benefit begins to phase out starting at $150,000 (Single) / $300,000 (Married Filing Jointly).
+• (MAGI) to phase out starting at $150,000 (Single) / $300,000 (Married Filing Jointly).

 • The deduction is not available for people using the Married Filing Separately status.
-Additionally, the taxpayer receiving the overtime must have a Social Security number valid for work.

-Tips received deduction (No Tax on Tips)
+(No Tax on Tips)

 Effective: 2025–2028